List of Dark Shadows episodes: Narrations

 At the start of each episode of Dark Shadows, there is an opening narration.
-From episodes 1–274, Alexandra Moltke always provides the narration in character as Victoria Winters, beginning with the words "My name is Victoria Winters", even in episodes in which Victoria does not appear.
+From episodes 1–274, Alexandra Moltke always provides the narration in character as Victoria Winters, nearly always beginning with the words "My name is Victoria Winters", even in episodes in which Victoria does not appear.
+Episode 6 is the only episode from episodes 1–274 where Moltke still narrates as Victoria but doesn't say "My name is Victoria Winters".
+Series creator, Dan Curtis, put an end to this arrangement when he realized that Moltke was being paid for all of the episodes that she was narrating, including episodes where Victoria didn't appear.
 Nancy Barrett narrates episode 275 in the third person.
-From episode 275 onwards, the narration is always in the third person and never in character again.
-From episodes 275–331, Moltke continues to narrate all the episodes in which she does appear (now in the third person).
+From episode 275 onwards, narrations are in the third person, apart from the first person terms "we" and "us" sometimes being said in several narrations, particularly during the NABET strike that affected episodes 335–341 and 343.
+From episodes 275–331, Moltke continues to narrate all the episodes in which she does appear.
 Episode 332 is the first episode in which Moltke appears in which she doesn't do the narration.
-In total, Moltke was the narrator on 381 actual episodes (270 as Victoria Winters, and 111 in the third person), with episode 626 being her last narration.
+In total, Moltke was the narrator on 382 actual episodes (270 as Victoria Winters, and 112 in the third person), with episode 626 being her last narration.

-From episodes 1–458, the narrator is always a female, including Vala Clifton, who only appeared in three episodes, narrating two episodes in which she appeared.
+From episodes 1–458, the narrator is always a female, including Vala Clifton, who only appeared in three episodes of Dark Shadows (i.e. episodes 439, 440 and 441).
+Clifton narrated the first two episodes in which she appeared, due to being the only female cast member in them.
 Episode 459 is the first episode narrated by a male, i.e. Thayer David.
 In episode 459, the only female in the episode is Rebecca Shaw, who only appears in this one episode as an unnamed barmaid.
 The second episode with a male narrator, also Thayer David, is episode 527.
 Alexandra Moltke is in episode 527, so this time the role of narrator was not given to a man out of necessity.
 Although from now on men will also take turns as narrator, the majority of episodes will still be narrated by women.
-The man who narrates the most episodes is David Selby, with 49, closely followed by Thayer David with 44, then Louis Edmonds with 33, and John Karlen with 25.
+The top six most prominent narrators are women, i.e. Alexandra Moltke with 382, Grayson Hall with 157, Nancy Barrett with 119, Kathryn Leigh Scott with 80, Joan Bennett with 76, and Lara Parker with 68.
+The man who narrates the most episodes is David Selby with 48, closely followed by Thayer David with 45, then Louis Edmonds with 33, and John Karlen with 25.
 Every other man has less than 20.

-The final episode, i.e. episode 1,245 (the #1,225th episode actually made), has two narrations, one opening (by Grayson Hall), and one closing (by Thayer David).
+The final episode, i.e. episode 1245 (the #1,225th episode actually made), has two narrations, one opening (by Grayson Hall), and one closing (by Thayer David).
 The final episode is the only episode with a closing narration.